“Ten plus two more.”

 “Ten plus two more, that’s the answer, ten plus two more!”

-– “That’s the answer to what, what the heck are you babbling about?”
+– “That’s the answer to what?
+What the heck are you babbling about now?”

 “That’s the answer to the question the little boy asked in the story, “The Ransom of Red Chief” by that O. Henry fella.
 He asked this guy ‘How many does it take to make twelve?’.
 I read that story last night, I laughed and laughed, but I’m glad I read it now.
 He was asking a bunch of kid questions and that was one of’em.
 ‘How many does it take to make twelve?'”

 – “How many WHATS does it take to make twelve?
 You ain’t making no sense.
 Anyway, this ain’t got nothing to do with what I was talking about, you didn’t let me finish what I was talking ’bout.”